DeekshaAchar/DeekshaAchar/README.md

 ## About me:
 - Eager to Kickstart a promising career by applying my skills and attributes and a commitment to learning and growth.
-- Improving my skills my building responsive and user-friendly application and posting my learnings here.
+- Improving my skills in backend technologies and building responsive, user-friendly applications while sharing my learnings here.
 - I believe in continuous learning and thrive in dynamic environments that challenge me to grow both personally and professionally.
 - I am constantly seeking opportunities to expand my knowledge and stay updated with the latest advancements .